SAP-samples/cloud-commerce-sample-setup/datahub/README.md

 4. If you are not using pre-compiled extensions, delete the lib folder.

 ### Create the encryption key
+# Do NOT use the encryption key in this sample repository for productive use!

 1. Make sure that you have openSSL installed on your local machine.
 2. Open a terminal window and run the following command to generate a 128-bit AES key.